PLP-Database-Design/wk-7a-Ngendo044/README.md

 INSERT INTO OrderProducts (OrderID, Product, Quantity) SELECT OrderID, Product, Quantity FROM OrderDetails;

--- Select to show transformed data
+-- Select to show transformed data if need be.
 SELECT * FROM Orders;
 SELECT * FROM OrderProducts;